sybila/boolean-network-sketches/README.md

 ````
 ./target/release/inference-with-attractors [OPTIONS] <MODEL_PATH> <ATTRACTOR_DATA_PATH>
 ````
-- `MODEL_PATH` is a path to the file with a model in aeon format
+- `MODEL_PATH` is a path to a file with a model in aeon format
-- `ATTRACTOR_DATA_PATH` is a path to the file with attractor data (one encoded state per line)
+- `ATTRACTOR_DATA_PATH` is a path to a file with attractor data (one encoded state per line)

-You do not need to add any options to replicate the experimental results, but if you would like to know more, use
+You do not need to add any options to replicate the experimental results, but if you want to know more, use
 ````
 ./target/release/inference-with-attractors -h
 ````